 Italy is well known for its frescoes, but I’ve never seen so many in one place as in Trento, in the far north of the country.
 The pictures are everywhere, clinging to the sides of buildings like a kind of Renaissance street art.
 They are inside the buildings, too, most notably in the magnificent Castello de Buoncastiglio.
-So it is no surprise that Trento should be known as “the painted city”.
+So it is no surprise that the frescoes of Trento have led to its being known as “the painted city”.

 What Are Frescoes?